Why Your Hybrid Cloud Strategy Isn’t Working

 Mistake #3: You Don’t Have the Right Database in Place

-hybrid cloud strategy requires a data management strategy, especially in large enterprises.
+A hybrid cloud strategy requires a data management strategy, especially in large enterprises.
 Eager to move to the hybrid cloud, however, many enterprises look past the nuts and bolts of migration and instead look to make the transition as quickly as possible.

 One thing that’s often overlooked is the database itself.
 If you expect your hybrid cloud strategy to deliver ROI, you need to ensure data is managed consistently from any location, all the time, and that you don’t end up with even more harmful data silos from your hybrid cloud endeavor.
-This requires an underlying database built to power modern applications
+This requires an underlying database built to power modern applications.

 Mistake #4: You Don’t Have the Right Team in Place